About

 We are precise about this, because trust depends on it:

-- AI-assisted, human-approved: the "What parents need to know" section starts as an AI-drafted summary written only from the facts in the official record.
+• AI-assisted, human-approved: the "What parents need to know" section starts as an AI-drafted summary written only from the facts in the official record.
 An editor reviews it against the source — and can edit or rewrite it — before publication.
-Recall pages name the reviewer.
+Every recall page is bylined to the Safety Desk that reviewed it.

 Our full approach to AI is described in our Editorial Standards.